operator-framework/operator-sdk/doc/user/metrics/service-monitor.md

         v1 "k8s.io/api/core/v1"
         "github.com/operator-framework/operator-sdk/pkg/metrics"
     )

+    func main() {

+        ...

         // Populate bellow with Service(s) for which you want to create `ServiceMonitor` for. services := []*v1.Service{}

         // Create one `ServiceMonitor` per application per namespace.
         // Change below value to name of the Namespace you want the `ServiceMonitor` to be created in. ns := "default"

         // Pass the Service(s) to the helper function, which in turn returns the `ServiceMonitor` object. serviceMonitors, err := metrics.CreateServiceMonitors(restConfig, ns, services)
         if err != nil {
             // handle error here
+        }

+        ...
     }
 ```